A Welcoming Hand, A Brighter Path

 For many students, their first introduction to Canadian life is through school.
 But stepping into a classroom in a new country—possibly not speaking the language, not knowing how lunch breaks work, or being unfamiliar with the education system—can be intimidating.

-That’s where SWIS steps in.
+That’s where SWIS Niagara steps in.
 This team works directly in all publicly funded schools across the Niagara region, partnering with educators and families to make the transition smoother.
-Whether it’s explaining how high school credits work, supporting a family through parent-teacher night, or offering presentations to help students and staff understand one another, SWIS is there every step of the way.
+Whether it’s explaining how high school credits work, supporting a family through parent-teacher night, or offering presentations to help students and staff understand one another, SWIS Niagara is there every step of the way.

 Creating Space for Wellness

+Wellness Navigators help connect students and families to culturally informed mental health resources, offer guidance during difficult moments, and provide a safe space to talk about challenges.
 Sometimes that support looks like connecting a student to a counsellor.
 Sometimes it’s simply listening without judgment.
 However it takes shape, the goal is always the same: to ensure no young person feels alone on their path to well-being.

 Building a More Inclusive Niagara